-This black and white photograph depicts the interior wall of a derelict house covered with peeling paint and wallpaper.
+This black and white photograph depicts the interior wall of a derelict house covered with peeling paint.
 It was taken in the Bronx area of New York City in 1972 and subsequently reprinted with colour alterations and used to create the installation entitled Wallspaper 1972 (Tate L03013).
 The photograph is a unique vintage print.

 Wallspaper is a multi-part installation comprising photographs and newsprint, which Gordon Matta-Clark presented at the artist-run space 112 Greene Street in New York in 1972.
 Earlier that year, he took various black and white photographs of derelict and semi-demolished project houses in the Bronx and the Lower East Side of New York City.
 As only the facades of the buildings had been taken down, the photographs reveal the interior walls of the houses.
 Some of these walls were covered in paint that was flaking away; other walls were covered in wallpaper.
 Matta-Clark used the photographs to create his installation.
 First he heightened the colours of the photographs to abstract the images of the derelict houses.
 Next he printed the photographs on long strips of newspaper and hung these strips on a large wall from ceiling to floor.
 The wall consequently looked as if it were ‘wallpapered’ with images derived from walls in another part of New York City.
 The installation also included a stack of newspaper booklets which viewers were able to take away.
 These booklets were made of individual sheets of newspaper, each presenting one photograph of the Bronx walls.
 In 1973 Matta-Clark published an artist’s book entitled Wallspaper (Tate L03017) in which he reproduced the coloured prints that he had made from the original black and white photographs.